Do you know what messaging protocols are?

 There are Hundreds of Messaging Protocols

-When it comes to the Internet of Things, there’s such a wide variety of applications and use cases.
+When it comes to the Internet of Things, there’s a wide variety of applications.
 The great potential of IoT is extremely exciting, but it also means that there’s no one-size-fits-all solution.
 Different IoT applications require different hardware, software, connectivity, and messaging protocols.

 Sometimes you want to send information from a device to a server, in which case you probably want to use Message Query Telemetry Transport (MQTT).
 MQTT is great for collecting data from large networks of small devices into a single location (e.g. in the cloud) for analysis.